34th Street–Penn Station (IRT Broadway–Seventh Avenue Line): Exits

 34th Street–Penn Station spans three streets (32nd, 33rd, and 34th Streets) with a set of entrances/exits at all of these streets.
 For the purposes of this article, entrance and exit are interchangeable.

 There are four entrances directly from the intersection of 34th Street and Seventh Avenue.
 On the local platforms the turnstiles for these exits are at platform level; passengers wishing to use the express platforms must use a passageway beneath the platforms and tracks.
 These entrances utilize the northern portions of the platforms.
 There is also a supplementary and handicapped-accessible entrance to the Penn Station complex in general from 34th Street.
+A wheelchair-accessible elevator is also present on the south side of 34th Street at Seventh Avenue, within Penn Station's LIRR entrance.

 There are three direct entrances from the street at 33rd Street and Seventh Avenue.
 As a replacement for the southwestern corner's lack of an entrance, there is an underground entrance directly connecting the station with the Long Island Rail Road concourse in the Penn Station complex.
 The turnstiles for this entrance are located below the track level and utilize the central portions of the platforms.

-The main entrance to the Penn Station complex is located on the western end of 32nd Street.
+There is an elevator from the street at the northwestern corner of this intersection.The main entrance to the Penn Station complex is located on the western end of 32nd Street.
 From there, passengers may go through the New Jersey Transit and Long Island Rail Road concourses and use the entrance to this station at the end of the latter's concourse.
 There is also a smaller exit from the station at the southern ends of the platforms that connects with the end of the New Jersey Transit concourse where it meets the Long Island Rail Road underneath the main corridor in the station that connects New Jersey Transit and Amtrak.
 There is also an entrance on the north side of 32nd Street between Seventh and Sixth Avenues.